Fraternal Benefit Society

 activities, volunteering in various community programs and attending educational and social activities.

-The National Project is a lodge activity which encourages support for a local group or organization that fits
+The National Project is a lodge activity which encourages support for a local group or organization that fits the

 National Sports Tournaments